kkredit/confronting-wicked-crypto/reading/jounalism/Encryptionlawsnotusedtofightterrorism.md

 security agencies in the dark.
 There is no excuse for this type of weakness,” Mr Morrison said in December 2018.

->“Labor are quite happy for terrorists and organised criminals to chat on WhatsApp, leaving our security agencies in the dark.
-There is no excuse for this type of weakness,” Mr Morrison said in December 2018.

 >The amendments introduce a number of “fixes” in line with the Parliamentary Joint Committee on Intelligence and Security’s report on the bill, including the introduction of judicial oversight.